realityexpander/How_to_program_from_ground_up/11-BackToObjectOrientedProgramming.md

    >   - https://www.youtube.com/watch?v=GMrjuuczZkQ

  - ### Specific COP-like "Design Patterns" are *NOT* permitted in BOOP, such as:
-   - Factory Pattern
+   - Factory Pattern.
-   - Abstract Factory Pattern
+   - Abstract Factory Pattern.
    - Adapter Pattern is OK in when used as encapsulation, as BOOP prefers composition over inheritance.
    - Facade, Bridge, Proxy and Decorator Patterns are all very similar to the Adapter Pattern and conditionally accepted in BOOP.
-   - Builder Pattern considered too clumsy, the "Fluent" pattern is preferred
+   - Builder Pattern considered too clumsy, the "Fluent" pattern is preferred:
      - "Fluent Pattern" is where an `object` is modified and returned to the caller to allow for "method chaining."
      - Builder pattern is discouraged since it encourages us to create and use big, complex objects.
      - If you need a builder, there is already something wrong in your code.